szpajder/dumpvdl2/README.md

 aim for the lowest possible background noise.
 See this video tutorial for reference:
 [Frequency calibration in SDRSharp](https://www.youtube.com/watch?v=gFXMbr1dgng).

+##### What do these numbers in the message header mean?

+        [2017-02-26 19:18:00] [136.975] [-18.9/-43.9 dBFS] [25.0 dB]

+From left to right:

+- date and time (local timezone).

+- channel frequency on which the message has been received.

+- signal power level (averaged over transmitter ramp-up stage, ie. 3 symbol periods after squelch opening).
+Full scale is 0 dB.

+- noise floor power level.
+Full scale is 0 dB.

+- signal to noise ratio (ie. signal power level minus noise floor power level).

 ##### Can you add support for [*my favourite SDR receiver type*]?

 Maybe.
 However do not expect me to purchase all SDRs available on the market just to make